dennyreiter/mqtt-bed/README.md

 In this file, you may need to swap out the username in the `User` variable, as well as the paths used in `ExecStart` and `WorkingDirectory`.
 The `ExecStart` command should contain:

-1. `poetry run python` or the path to python in the virtual environment
+1. `/path/to/poetry run python` which can be found by running `which poetry`
 2. The absolute path to the `mqtt-bed.py` file.

 After creating this file, you will need to run `sudo systemctl daemon-reload` to grab the new service file, `sudo systemctl enable mqtt-bed` to run the service on boot, and `sudo systemctl start mqtt-bed` to start the service for the first time.

 You can check the status of the service at any time by running `sudo systemctl status mqtt-bed`.

+You can also view the logs from this service at any time by running `sudo journalctl -u mqtt-bed.service`

 ## Home Assistant Integration
 The YAML used in Home Assistant to integrate your bed will vary by your installation and bed type, but you can find example YAML for in the `homeassistant-script.yaml` file in this repository.